gohugoio/hugo/docs/content/overview/quickstart.md

 I read **Good to Great in January 2016**.
 An awesome read sharing detailed analysis on how good companies became great.
 Although this book is about how companies became great but we could apply a lot of the learnings on ourselves.
 Concepts like level 5 leader, hedgehog concept, the stockdale paradox are equally applicable to individuals.
 ```

+Grab a (legal) image from somewhere, name it `good-to-great.jpg`,
+and place it in the `bookshelf/static/images` directory.

-After adding few more books to our shelf, the shelf looks like as shown below.
-These are few books that I have read within last one year.
+After adding few more books to our shelf, the shelf appears as shown below.
+These are a few of the books that I have read within the last year.

 ![](/img/quickstart/bookshelf.png)

 ## Step 9.
 Make posts public

 So far all the posts that we have written are in draft status.
-To make a draft public, you can either run a command or manually change the draft status in the post to True.
+To make a draft public, you can either run a command
+or manually change the draft status in the post to `true`.

 ```bash
 $ hugo undraft content/post/good-to-great.md
 ```

-Now, you can start the server without `buildDrafts` option.
+Now, you can start the server without the `buildDrafts` option.

 ```
 $ hugo server --theme=hugo_theme_robust